enterprisemodules/puppet-pizza/README.md

 }
 ```

-###tomato_souce
+### tomato_souce

 Pizza is no pizza without some delicious tomato sauce.
-We have a lot of types tomato sauces for you.
+We have a lot of types of tomato sauces for you.
 You can select:
 - cristal,
 - tamaris,
 - sampei

 If you want **A LOT OF SAUCE** specify a large amount.
-We also have support for thick and thin composure of the sauce.
+We also have support for the thick and thin composure of the sauce.

 ```puppet
   tomato_souce{'think_cristal':